This article originally appeared on VICE UK

-As the British prison system has been cut by £263 million and lost 28 percent of its staff in the last three years, more and more hospital appointments have been cancelled due to a lack of officers to escort prisoners.
+As the British prison system has been cut by $400 million and lost 28 percent of its staff in the last three years, more and more hospital appointments have been cancelled due to a lack of officers to escort prisoners.
 If you have chronic chest pain, for example, you might have to wait months to see a doctor.
-By which point, the prognosis of the cancer you may have been incubating will become far less promising.
+By which point the prognosis of the cancer you may have been incubating will become far less promising.

-Jason Grant experienced the ills of prison healthcare first-hand.
+Jason Grant experienced the ills of prison healthcare firsthand.
 For months, he requested to see a doctor about pains in his chest but failed to get an appointment.
 "There was a long delay in complaining and being seen by doctors," Jason's sister, Jessica Grant, tells me.
 "If he'd been able to walk into a doctors like we can, maybe he'd still be here now, who knows."

-Jason – on an IPP sentence (indeterminate imprisonment for public protection) for attempted robbery, unlawful wounding and possession of an imitation firearm – was told he had terminal cancer, while handcuffed to a prison officer, last March.
+Jason—on an IPP sentence (indeterminate imprisonment for public protection) for attempted robbery, unlawful wounding, and possession of an imitation firearm—was told he had terminal cancer, while handcuffed to a prison officer, last March.
 "They didn't even warn us or let us know we could go with him to the hospital to be told the news," his sister explains.
 Without treatment, it was thought that he would live for three months.
 With treatment, eight months.

 While in prison, Jessica says the healthcare Jason received was sub-standard.
-He had to wait all night for his painkillers – not an unusual occurrence in prisons, as night officers don't have the authority to administer drugs.
+He had to wait all night for his painkillers—not an unusual occurrence in prisons, as night officers don't have the authority to administer drugs.
 "I remember one day he wanted to go the hospital, but there was nobody to take him so he had to sit in agony for two days without his proper medication," Jessica explains.

-In light of this, Jason and his family decided to apply for compassionate release – a process that grants prisoners early release, allowing them to die at home.
+In light of this, Jason and his family decided to apply for compassionate release—a process that grants prisoners early release, allowing them to die at home.
 His first two applications were rejected because the doctor said he might live for a couple more months, meaning Jason no longer met the "critical" category that warrants release.

 By this point, however, Jason's chemotherapy treatments had taken their toll and began to make him very ill.
 In the end, he made the difficult decision to stop the treatment.
-"He said, 'I'd rather die quickly and be with you than have my life last longer and die in here alone'," says Jessica.
+"He said, 'I'd rather die quickly and be with you than have my life last longer and die in here alone,'" says Jessica.

-Ibuprofen is the only drug sold in prison canteens, and prisoners must wait for prescriptions to pass through various departments.
-So, whether it's a migraine or a heart attack, the long chain of actions involved in receiving treatment overburdens the system.
+Whether it's a migraine or a heart attack, the long chain of actions involved in receiving treatment overburdens the system.
 Inmates may have to sit in pain for hours.
 Days, even.